lemmatheultimate/weblog/2012/07/finite-isomorphic-types.md

 ## Deriving

-We started this post with the connection to `deriving` generic functions as in Haskell, and now we are here at last.
+We started this post with alluding to the connection to `deriving` generic functions as in Haskell, and now we are here at last.
 The `coerce` function that we already have corresponds to what you might call something like deriving `Iso` in a language limited to finte types.

 ```haskell
 _≟_ : ∀ {n} {F : Type n} → Decidable {A = ⟦ F ⟧} _≡_